namespace-team/namespace_jsons/README.md

 Kindly ask us on Slack onboarding group to invite you to the above tools if not already invited.

-To signup for Slack, Hubstaff, Confluence etc... please use our company email address.
+- To signup for Slack, Hubstaff, Confluence etc... please use our company email address.
 For Github, you can use the company email address or your personal email address as you like.
+- Add same profile picture for all apps

 ## Set up your dev env
 Please follow: